Azure/ResourceModules/docs/wiki/PipelinesDesign.md

 For example, some modules require referencing Azure resources with the Resource ID.
 This ID typically contains the `subscriptionId` in the format of `/subscriptions/<<subscriptionId>>/...`.
 This task substitutes the `<<subscriptionId>>` with the correct value, based on the different token types.

 Please review the Parameter File Tokens [Design](./ParameterFileTokens) for more details on the different token types and how you can use them to remove hardcoded values from your parameter files.

-#### Why do I have to validate deployments of modules?

-Since every customer environment might be different due to applied Azure Policies or security policies, modules might behave differently or naming conventions need to be tested and applied beforehand.